-And if you still have tests you ordered at any point since the program launched in January 2022, don’t throw them out—use the Food and Drug Administration’s searchable at-home test database to see if their expiration dates have been extended.
-Studies have shown that repeat COVID-19 infections increase the risk of hospitalization and death, so it’s worth hanging onto as many usable tests as you can.
-It’ll help you avoid spreading it among your family, friends, and community.
+And if you still have unused COVID-19 tests, don’t throw them out—use the Food and Drug Administration’s searchable at-home test database to see if their expiration dates have been extended.
+Studies have shown that repeat COVID-19 infections increase the risk of hospitalization and death and that the effects of Long COVID might rival heart disease and cancer, so it’s worth hanging onto as many usable tests as you can.
+It’ll help you avoid spreading the disease among your family, friends, and community.

 How to order free at-home COVID tests

-Placing your order for tests is easy: Go to the special USPS website, enter your name, provide your shipping address (even if it’s a residential P.O. box), and hit Check Out Now under the order summary that confirms the delivery is entirely free.
+Placing an order for your free COVID tests is easy: Go to the special USPS website, enter your name, provide your shipping address (even if it’s a residential P.O. box), and hit Check Out Now under the order summary that confirms the delivery is entirely free.
 You can also provide an email address if you want to get shipment notifications, but you don’t have to.

-People with disabilities can call the disability information and access line at 1-888-677-1199 between 9 a.m. and 8 p.m.
-EST, Monday through Friday, or email DIAL@usaginganddisability.org.
+People with disabilities can call the disability information and access line at 1-888-677-1199 between 8 a.m. and midnight ET, seven days a week, or email DIAL@usaginganddisability.org.

 When to expect delivery

-You should receive your order a couple days after ordering them.
-The White House has previously said most deliveries occurred within 48 hours, but you can contact the USPS if you have any issues with delivery.
+The tests will ship for free starting the week of October 2, and the White House has previously said most deliveries occurred within 48 hours of shipment.
+As always, you can contact the USPS if you have any issues with delivery.
 All tests sent to continental US addresses will ship with First Class Package Service (arriving in one to five days), and all other addresses will get them via Priority Mail (arriving in one to three days).

 If you provide an email address when you order, you will get shipping notifications and can track the package on the USPS website.
 You can’t pick the tests up anywhere, even your local post office—they will always come to the address you provided, the agency says.